The shine is dulling from dentistry in England – and it looks like it’ll need a few fillings before budget cuts end.

 NHS figures have shown that almost half the adult population (48 per cent) and a third of children (31 per cent) haven’t attended a dentist in two years, leading 400 dentists in England to claim that dentistry standards have fallen to “Third World” levels.

-Dentists have pointed to figures showing large numbers of primary school children suffering major dental hygiene issues, many of which could be easily prevented.
+Dentists have pointed to figures showing large numbers of primary school children suffering from major dental hygiene issues, many of which could be easily prevented by dental treatment.

-The symptom of this problem is, according to dental professionals, because of budget cuts and continued evasion of the issue from the government.
+The symptom of this problem is, according to dental professionals, because of budget cuts and continued evasion of the dental treatment issue from The UK Government.

 Response from dentists